Table of Contents

 Differential diagnosis of thyroid enlargement

-Main cause for the diffuse goiter is an alimentary iodine deficiency situation in industrialized countries.
-Consequence of this is a TSH-independent adaptive response in the sense of hyperplasia.
-If there is an enlarged thyroid, you have to think about a differential diagnosis:
+The main cause of diffuse goiter is an alimentary iodine deficiency situation in industrialized countries.
+A consequence of this is a TSH-independent adaptive response in the form of hyperplasia.
+If there is an enlarged thyroid gland, differential diagnoses should include:

 Differential diagnosis of euthyroid nodular goiter

-After noting a euthyroid nodular goiter (nodular goiter), possible malignant and inflammatory changes, as well as functional autonomies, have to be excluded.
+After noting a euthyroid nodular goiter, possible malignant and inflammatory changes, as well as functional autonomies, have to be excluded.
 It should be included in the differential diagnosis in case of:

 - Functional autonomy (focal or disseminated)